Guide to Natural Gas Alarm Safety

 Modern devices, such as the DeNova Detect natural gas detector, utilize advanced MEMS (Micro-Electro-Mechanical Systems) technology.
 This approach allows for faster, more precise detection compared to traditional sensors.

 A MEMS-based natural gas leak detector works by drawing methane molecules onto a precision-engineered silicon chip.
-When gas is present, the chip generates a rapid electrical signal even at very low concentrations, triggering an alert much earlier in the leak process.
+When natural gas is present, the chip generates a rapid electrical signal even at very low concentrations, triggering an alert much earlier in the leak process.

-This high sensitivity allows the detector to alarm at just 10% of the Lower Explosive Limit (LEL), providing valuable extra time to respond before gas reaches a dangerous level.
+This high sensitivity allows the detector to alarm at just 10% of the Lower Explosive Limit (LEL), providing valuable extra time to respond before natural gas reaches a dangerous level.

 Earlier alerts mean more time to evacuate safely, avoid ignition sources, and call 9-1-1 or your gas utility.